robert-laws/portfolio-project-july-2019-react-front-end/README.md

 To install the application, follow these steps:

-1. Fork and/or clone the [repository](https://github.com/robert-laws/portfolio-project-july-2019-react-front-end.git) for the app and the [respistory for the back-end api](https://github.com/robert-laws/portfolio-project-july-2019-rails-back-end-api)
+1. Fork and/or clone the [repository](https://github.com/robert-laws/portfolio-project-july-2019-react-front-end.git) for the app and the [repository for the back-end api](https://github.com/robert-laws/portfolio-project-july-2019-rails-back-end-api)

 1. From the root of the front-end application folder, run ``npm install``